There is nothing better than a road trip! The independence and flexibility of spending a couple of days or weeks on the road is second to none.

 Look good, feel good.
 If makeup is part of your daily routine then add it to your road trip packing list.
-Recently, I (Oksana) transitioned to zero-waste make-up.
-She featured a list of zero waste makeup brands that are good for your skin and the planet.
+Recently, I (Oksana) transitioned to zero-waste make-up and featured a list of my favourite zero-waste makeup brands that are good for your skin and the planet.

 40. Lip Balm